wyeworks/boom/README.md

 ---

-This package allows your Phoenix application to send notifications whenever an exceptions is raised.
-By default it includes an email and a webhook notifier, but you can implement your custom ones.
+This package allows your Phoenix application to send notifications whenever an exception is raised.
+By default it includes an email and a webhook notifier, but you can implement custom ones.

 It was inspired by the [ExceptionNotification](https://github.com/smartinez87/exception_notification) gem that provides a similar functionality for Rack/Rails applications.